EE-EBa/EE-EBa.github.io/_posts/2025-03-26-archlinux_usage.md

 # issue 1

-    Cause I not log in my arch for two days, I can not launch KDE service when I start my PC.<br>
-Meanwhile I can not use tty1~6 to solve this issue.
+Cause I not log in my arch for two days, I can not launch KDE service when I start my PC.Meanwhile I can not use tty1~6 to solve this issue.
 When I arrived tty windows , I can not input any parameters in command line.

 ## solved method:

 Making a archlinux installing USB.
 Cause we can not into damaged system from tty, so we just into this archlinux by installing USB.

 ### Solve steps: